About This Episode

 So, Fathi, perhaps you can tell us a little bit about what the Israeli regime is doing on the ground in the West Bank at the moment.

-Like you said, even before the second Intifada, so a routine, like 30-minute drive could take up to an hour and an hour and a half now, depending on where you’re going.
+Like you said, even before the Second Intifada.
+So a routine 30-minute drive could take up to an hour and a half now, depending on where you’re going.
 And this has been very noticeable in the villages around Ramallah as well.

 Yara Hawari 4:04

-And now Fathi you mentioned the withholding of the Palestinian tax revenue by the Israeli regime.
+And now Fathi, you mentioned the withholding of Palestinian tax revenue by the Israeli regime.

-It’s worth mentioning for our listeners that under the Paris Protocol which was a sort of economic annex of the Oslo Accords in 1994, the protocol, stipulated that the Israeli regime would collect the tax revenues on behalf of the PA until it achieved statehood.
-And the Israeli regime has systematically used that as leverage to collectively punish the PA, to collectively punish Palestinians.
+It’s worth mentioning for our listeners that under the Paris Protocol — which was a sort of economic annex of the Oslo Accords in 1994 — the protocol stipulated that the Israeli regime would collect the tax revenues on behalf of the PA until it achieved statehood.
+And the Israeli regime has systematically used that as leverage to collectively punish the PA and collectively punish Palestinians.

 And so again, we see that being used in the West Bank, but also for public servants in Gaza.
-So many Palestinians who work in the public sector are actually not getting their, their full salaries.
-And I think it was estimated that the Israeli regime is withholding around 188 million a month, which accounts for about 64 percent of the PA authority’s total revenue.
+So many Palestinians who work in the public sector are actually not getting their full salaries.
+And I think it was estimated that the Israeli regime is withholding around $188 million a month, which accounts for about 64 percent of the PA’s total revenue.

 Fathi Nimer 5:05